Package Leaflet: Information for the User

 Do not take Donabel

-Children and Adolescents
+Children and adolescents

-Older Women
+Older women

 Donabel is not indicated for use after menopause.

-Liver Disease
+Liver failure

 Do not take Donabel if you have liver disease.
-See also “Do not take Donabel” and “Warnings and Precautions”.
+See also "Do not take Donabel" and "Warnings and precautions".

 Consult your doctor.
 Available data do not indicate that it is necessary to change the use of Donabel.

-Warnings and Precautions
+Warnings and precautions

 When should you consult your doctor?

-Seek immediate medical attention
+Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see “How to Recognize a Blood Clot”.
+To obtain a description of the symptoms of these serious side effects, see "How to recognize a blood clot".

-Inform your doctor if you suffer from any of the following conditions
+Tell your doctor if you suffer from any of the following conditions

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Donabel increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like Donabel increases your risk of having a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or potentially life-threatening effects, or very rarely, they may be fatal.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-term effects or, very rarely, they can be fatal.

 HOW TO RECOGNIZE A BLOOD CLOT

-Seek immediate medical attentionif you notice any of the following signs or symptoms.
+Seek urgent medical attention if you notice any of the following signs or symptoms.

-Do you experience any of these signs? | What could you be suffering from? |
+Are you experiencing any of these signs? | What might you be suffering from? |

 | Deep vein thrombosis |

-If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a milder condition like a common cold. | Pulmonary embolism |
+If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a milder condition like a respiratory infection (e.g., a "common cold"). | Pulmonary embolism |

 Symptoms that occur more frequently in one eye: